-ERSTER LESBISCHWULER UND TRANSGENDER FESTZUG ÖSTERREICHS REGENBOGEN PARADE in terms homosexuality and heterosexuality in the 1860s.
+ERSTER LESBISCHWULER UND TRANSGENDER FESTZUG ÖSTERREICHS Joining REGENBOGEN PARADE have been negotiated and lived differently in all cultures and times.
+The way we talk and think about queer life today is only one of many perspectives.
+A major influence on this was the introduction of the terms homosexuality and heterosexuality in the 1860s.
 This invention of categories had the effect of shaping identities and bringing together queer people who went against the prohibition of their lived sexuality at the time and developed a sense of self.
 In science, psychology, and medicine, queer people were long treated as research subjects, and heterosexuality and cis identities were defined as normal - anything else was seen as a deviation.
 Today, the debate is defined by queer people; we are talking about ourselves.
 For the first time, a lecture with the term homosexuality in the title was held at the University of Vienna in 1989.
-In the 1990s, philosopher Judith Butler (they/them. she/ her) pointed out the performative character of gender and helped shape gender studies and the queer theories that followed.
+In the 1990s, philosopher Judith Butler (they/them, she/ her) pointed out the performative character of gender and helped shape gender studies and the queer theories that followed.
 In Vienna there are strong scholarly contributions, among others by Hanna Hacker, Gin Müller, Andrea Braidt, Sushila Mesquita, Johanna Schaffer.
 They open up new spaces for thought and action, enable new perspectives that are reflected in art and culture.
 This is also the case in literature.
+Bookstores with a gueer focus were founded early on, such as the Frauenzimmer or Löwenherz, both of which also had a café right next door so that people could have lively discussions about what they were reading.
+How queer life is shaped in Vienna is recorded, collected, researched and interpreted in the QWIEN - Center for Queer History and in the